Alcortin Side Effects

 Generic name: hydrocortisone / iodoquinol topical

 Note: This document contains side effect information about hydrocortisone / iodoquinol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Alcortin.
+Some dosage forms listed on this page may not apply to the brand name Alcortin.

 Along with its needed effects, hydrocortisone / iodoquinol topical may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.